 How Much Tramadol Can I Give My Dog?

-Dosing a dog can be tricky and you should always consult with your veterinarian for optimal dosing.
-While there is a maximum dose for dogs, your dog will rarely need that large of a dose unless they’re in excruciating pain.
 In that case, they’ll require further evaluation from their vet to see if alternative drugs should be used.
 As stated above, an overdose can be fatal to your dog.
 Deciding how much your dog needs without consulting with your veterinarian first can be a life or death decision for your dog.

 The typical dog dosage of tramadol for dogs begins at 0.5mg/lb and goes all the way up to 1.8 mg/lb every 8 to 12 hours.
 The dosage will depend on what type of pain is being treated (surgical pain versus pain from a minor injury).
-More severe pain will require a higher dose, while some dogs may require a higher dose just because their body doesn’t react very well to a lower dose.

 Tramadol comes in two formulations: regular and extended release.
 The extended release tablets are made for humans and aren’t very good for a dog’s digestive tract because it takes so long to break them down.
 These tablets are often passed undigested, meaning your dog won’t get any relief from their pain.